 Like a lot of my peers I was skeptical of Sketch at first.
 Photoshop had been my go-to program for the last decade.
-I quickly realized, however, that Sketch’s vector-based model and interface-focused features cut weeks from our workflow and helped elevate our mobile app design.
+I quickly realized, however, that Sketch’s vector-based model and interface design-focused features cut weeks from our workflow and helped elevate our mobile app design.

 I first tried Sketch’s asset exporting feature as the lead designer on The Infertility Diet in late 2014.
 More recently, I integrated Sketch from start to finish when working on The Cato Institute's new podcasting app "CatoAudio".
 Since then, I've been using it as my main tool and wanted to share my first-hand experience weighing the advantages and disadvantages of using it versus Photoshop.
 I'll also address how I use both Sketch and Photoshop in our mobile app design workflow, specifically through the lens of the CatoAudio iPhone app.